rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 ## `yum-utils` package

 The `yum-utils` package is a collection of utilities from different authors for `yum`, which make it easier and more powerful to use.

+!!!
+Note
+    While `yum` has been replaced by `dnf` in Rocky Linux 8, the package name has remained `yum-utils` although it can be installed as `dnf-utils` as well.
+These are classic YUM utilities implemented as CLI shims on top of DNF to maintain backwards compatibility with `yum-3`.

 Here are some examples of usage: